 You can also be charged a percentage deductible in cases of adverse weather, for example a flood, hurricane or wind storm that requires flood damage cleaning.
 Technically, the waiting period when you take out a commercial insurance policy is also a deductible.
 It’s important when arranging insurance that you assess commercial risk in the same way as when you write your business plan and set your budget.

 Change your commercial insurance policy if it’s not fit for purpose.

 As your business grows and evolves to reach out to new markets, you may need to re-evaluate and update your commercial insurance.
-For example, if you move to new premises or if they are being refurbished, the risk of water damage or fire damage may increase and you may need an industrial cleaning company like Charles Piton Ltd to undertake emergency flood damage cleaning.
+For example, if you move to new premises or if they are being refurbished, the risk of water damage or fire damage may increase and you may need an industrial cleaning company like CPL t/a CPL t/a CPL t/a Rainbow International to undertake emergency flood damage cleaning.

 Don’t be afraid to change insurance company as your commercial risk changes or if your insurer’s policy changes.
 Make sure you read your business insurance policy every time you renew it to check it’s still fit for purpose.
 You must also insure against potential income losses by arranging business income cover to offset loss of earnings.
 This may be called business interruption insurance and can include gross profit and additional increased cost of working as well as income.
 It will be based on your declaration which must therefore be accurate and up-to-date.
 If you have vehicles, you must check your vehicles are covered by your commercial insurance policy.